Did you know that mowing your lawn not only makes it look great, it also becomes thicker and is more resistant to weeds, disease, and unwanted pests?

 What is the proper mowing height for my grass?

-Cool season grasses such as Heat Wave, Macho Mix, Estate Mix, Blue Wave and Stadium Special the mowing height is between 3-4 inches.
+Cool season grasses such as Heat Wave, Macho Mix, Estate Mix, Blue Wave and Stadium Special the optimum mowing height is between 3-4 inches.
 During cooler seasons, spring and fall, mowing height can be kept closer to three inches.
 Warm season grasses such as zoysia grass and Bermuda will tolerate a shorter, tighter cut.
+Before overseeding, low mow to about two and one-half inches then move it back up to optimum mowing height.

 Should I raise the mowing height in the summer?